 - Preheat oven to 350 degrees and place rack in bottom third of oven.
 Wash chicken, remove giblets (save for making broth later) and trim fat around cavity.

 - Place potatoes, carrots and shallots in the pan around the chicken.
 Squeeze juice from half an orange over vegetables and season with sea salt, pepper and Herbs de Provence.
-Toss in a handful of dried cherries and apricots.
+Toss in a handful of dried cherries and apricots (if using).
 Cut one orange into thin slices and place in roasting pan.

 - Place roasting pan, lid on in oven for 2 hours.